espressif/esp-idf/docs/en/api-guides/external-ram.rst

 Introduction
 ============

-ESP32 has a few hundred kilobytes of internal RAM, residing on the same die as the rest of the chip components.
-It can be insufficient for some purposes, so ESP32 has the ability to also use up to 4 MB of external SPI RAM memory.
+{IDF_TARGET_NAME} has a few hundred kilobytes of internal RAM, residing on the same die as the rest of the chip components.
+It can be insufficient for some purposes, so {IDF_TARGET_NAME} has the ability to also use up to 4 MB of external SPI RAM memory.
 The external memory is incorporated in the memory map and, with certain restrictions, is usable in the same way as internal data RAM.

 Hardware
 ========

-ESP32 supports SPI PSRAM connected in parallel with the SPI flash chip.
-While ESP32 is capable of supporting several types of RAM chips, the ESP32 SDK only supports the ESP-PSRAM32 chip at the moment.
+{IDF_TARGET_NAME} supports SPI PSRAM connected in parallel with the SPI flash chip.
+While {IDF_TARGET_NAME} is capable of supporting several types of RAM chips, ESP-IDF only supports the ESP-PSRAM32 chip at the moment.

 The ESP-PSRAM32 chip is a 1.8 V device which can only be used in parallel with a 1.8 V flash component.
-Make sure to either set the MTDI pin to a high signal level on bootup, or program ESP32 eFuses to always use the VDD_SIO level of 1.8 V. Not doing this can damage the PSRAM and/or flash chip.
+Make sure to either set the MTDI pin to a high signal level on bootup, or program {IDF_TARGET_NAME} eFuses to always use the VDD_SIO level of 1.8 V. Not doing this can damage the PSRAM and/or flash chip.

 To connect the ESP-PSRAM32 chip to ESP32D0W*, connect the following signals: